Procurement Guide

 - Common Procurement Questions

 This comprehensive procurement guide walks through every step of the badge ordering process—from initial budget planning and state compliance verification through design selection, manufacturer evaluation, production timelines, and final quality control.
-We’ll cover decision criteria for custom law enforcement badges, cost-saving strategies, and common pitfalls that delay delivery or result in unusable badges.
+We’ll cover decision criteria for custom die-struck law enforcement badgess, cost-saving strategies, and common pitfalls that delay delivery or result in unusable badges.

 By following this structured approach, departments can confidently navigate the procurement process, meet state requirements, stay within budget, and receive professional-quality badges that serve officers for decades.
 Let’s begin with budget planning—the foundation of successful badge procurement.